CodeMascotClub/metabox/README.md

  * @param        $data
  * @param string $field_id
  */
-function the_dramatist_metabox_api_data_filter( $data, $field_id ) {
+function codemascot_metabox_api_data_filter( $data, $field_id ) {
     // Validate or Sanitize Data Here.
 }
 ```

 ## Crafted by Khan

-I'm a professional web developer and I crafted this package for my personal use.
+I'm Khan AKA CodeMascot a professional web developer and I crafted this package for my personal use.
 Feel free to use this for your projects too.

 ## License

-Copyright (c) 2017 Khan M Rashedun-Naby, TheDramatist, rnaby
+Copyright (c) 2017 Khan M Rashedun-Naby, CodeMascot

 Good news, this library is free for everyone!
 Since it's released under the [MIT License](LICENSE) you can use it free of charge on your personal or commercial website.